Express Yourself in the Arts

 A peek at what our students have experienced:

-- Book signings with alumni at the Bookstore Plus.
+- Attended book signings with alumni authors at the Bookstore Plus

-- English students attended the Listen Festival Spoken Word & Poetry Performance.
+- Attended the Listen Festival Spoken Word & Poetry Performance

 As students discover the lively local Adirondack arts scene and tap into the knowledge and skills of our faculty, their ability to communicate an artistic vision will develop and advance.
-With imagination, there are no limits to what they can produce.
+With imagination and support, there is no limit to what they can produce.